Standard Practice for Testing Water Resistance of Coatings Using Controlled Condensation

 SCOPE

 1.1 This practice covers basic principles and operating procedures for testing water resistance of coatings using controlled condensation.
 Condensation is produced by exposing one surface of a coated specimen to a heated, saturated mixture of air and water vapor, while the reverse side of the specimen is exposed to the cooling effect of room temperature air.
-This practice is derived from research of the Cleveland Society for Coatings Technology.
+This practice is derived from research of the Cleveland Society for Coatings Technology.2

 1.2 This practice is limited to the methods of obtaining, measuring, and controlling conditions and procedures of controlled condensation tests.
 It does not specify specimen preparation, specific test conditions, or evaluation of results.
-Note 1-Alternative practices for testing water resistance of coatings include Practices D870, D1735, and D2247.

-1.3 This standard does not purport to address all of the safety problems, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 General Information